bbkristian/Hypoxia-Driven-Genomic-Analysis-in-Cancer-Research/README.md

 - DDIT4 (DNA-damage-inducible transcript 4)

 The primary genes for both cell lines differ, except for NDRG1.
 This indicates that the genes predictive of a hypoxic condition are closely tied with the cell line's microenvironment.

----

-This README provides a comprehensive overview of our research into cancer and genomic studies, focusing on hypoxia's role in cancer recognition.
-Our findings underscore the importance of understanding the genetic intricacies of different cell lines, paving the way for more targeted and effective cancer treatments in the future.